MapBBCode/share.mapbbcode.org/README.md

 * MySQL 5
 * A separate domain (or subdomain) name

-Scripts and `.htaccess` file expect that they are placed in a root directory.
-That is, at `http://any.domain.name/index.php`.
-If that's not your case, a pull request relaxing this requirement would be welcome.

-To install, copy all files (except `README.md`) to a document root, modify `config.php` according to your setup, and open `http://domain.name/initdb`.
+To install, copy all files (except `README.md`) to a designated directory, modify `config.php` according to your setup, and open `http://domain.name/initdb`.
 If you see a map with a yellow message saying tables were created, you're good to go.
 Set `NEED_INIT_DB` in the config to `false`, then check that saving and signing in work.

 For caching to work, you need a `cache` directory with writing rights.